-What visitors to the British Museum think should happen to the Elgin Marbles
+What visitors to the British Museum think should happen to the Elgin marbles

 “The whole point of a museum is preservation for the future.
 I don’t know what the Greeks think about it but to be honest I think it’s good to see some Greek culture in London.
 Not everyone can go all the way to Greece.”

-John Ransom, 70, from Edgeware, London also has mixed opinions on the matter.
+John Ransom, 70, from Edgware, London also has mixed opinions on the debate.

 “The British do have a habit of taking stuff or buying stuff but not for the right price.
 That seems to be a British tradition, unfortunately.